PLAN - PRICE

 The stance the caseworker is taking is that you are guilty until you can prove innocence.
 The accusation IS the evidence against you.
 That caseworker is there to find evidence to support what she already believes to be true – that you abused your child.

 But you do NOT want to try to prove your innocence to them at the door.
 You WILL be sorry you ever said anything.
 It is only natural that you would want to defend your innocence so that they can see that there is no problem here.

 If you can afford to hire a family court attorney, tell them “I have nothing to talk to you about.
 You can talk to my attorney.”
 They will probably ask you their name.
 If you have one, tell them their name.
 If you do not have one, tell them you will be seeking out legal counsel and would rather they talk to them.
-Get their card and then close the door and do not let then into your home.
-(I hope you DO get some legal counsel, because that interrogator might come back with reinforcement.)
+Get their card and then close the door and do not let them into your home.
+(I hope you DO get some legal counsel because that interrogator might come back with reinforcement.)
 You will want to hire an attorney that is experienced in FIGHTING CPS.
 Most attorneys believe that their job is to make sure that their clients do everything CPS asks of them.
-If This goes to court you can best bet that the state appointed attorneys are NOT going to work very hard to stop CPS.
+If This goes to court you can best bet that the state-appointed attorneys are NOT going to work very hard to stop CPS.

 If you say nothing to them, you have taken away their greatest weapon, which is their ability to twist your words.